zhoupgit/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

   - alerting resources
   - file provisioning
   - provisioning
-labels:
-  products:
-    - enterprise
-    - oss
-menuTitle: Use configuration files to provision
-title: Use configuration files to provision alerting resources
+title: Create and manage alerting resources using file provisioning
 weight: 100
-refs:
-  export_policies:
-    - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-the-notification-policy-tree
-    - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana-cloud/alerting-and-irm/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-the-notification-policy-tree
-  provisioning_env_vars:
-    - pattern: /docs/
-      destination: /docs/grafana/<GRAFANA_VERSION>/administration/provisioning/#using-environment-variables
-  export_alert_rules:
-    - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-alert-rules
-    - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana-cloud/alerting-and-irm/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-alert-rules
-  export_templates:
-    - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-templates
-    - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana-cloud/alerting-and-irm/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-templates
-  export_mute_timings:
-    - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-mute-timings
-    - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana-cloud/alerting-and-irm/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-mute-timings
-  reload-provisioning-configurations:
-    - pattern: /docs/
-      destination: /docs/grafana/<GRAFANA_VERSION>/developers/http_api/admin/#reload-provisioning-configurations
-  export_contact_points:
-    - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-contact-points
-    - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana-cloud/alerting-and-irm/alerting/set-up/provision-alerting-resources/export-alerting-resources/#export-contact-points
-  provisioning:
-    - pattern: /docs/
-      destination: /docs/grafana/<GRAFANA_VERSION>/administration/provisioning/
 ---

-# Use configuration files to provision alerting resources

-Manage your alerting resources using configuration files that can be version controlled.
-When Grafana starts, it provisions the resources defined in your configuration files.
-[Provisioning](ref:provisioning) can create, update, or delete existing resources in your Grafana instance.

-This guide outlines the steps and references to provision alerting resources using YAML files.
-For a practical demo, you can clone and try [this example using Grafana OSS and Docker Compose](https://github.com/grafana/provisioning-alerting-examples/tree/main/config-files).

-{{< admonition type="note" >}}

-- [Provisioning Grafana](/docs/grafana/<GRAFANA_VERSION>/administration/provisioning) with configuration files is not available in Grafana Cloud.

-- You cannot edit provisioned resources from files in Grafana.
-You can only change the resource properties by changing the provisioning file and restarting Grafana or carrying out a hot reload.
-This prevents changes being made to the resource that would be overwritten if a file is provisioned again or a hot reload is carried out.

-- Provisioning using configuration files takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API](/docs/grafana/<GRAFANA_VERSION>/developers/http_api/admin#reload-provisioning-configurations).

-- Importing an existing alerting resource results in a conflict.
-First, when present, remove the resources you plan to import.
-  {{< /admonition >}}
+## Create and manage alerting resources using file provisioning

+Provision your alerting resources using files from disk.
+When you start Grafana, the data from these files is created in your Grafana system.
+Grafana adds any new resources you created, updates any that you changed, and deletes old ones.

+Arrange your files in a directory in a way that best suits your use case.
+For example, you can choose a team-based layout where every team has its own file, you can have one big file for all your teams; or you can have one file per resource type.

 Details on how to set up the files and which fields are required for each object are listed below depending on which resource you are provisioning.

+**Note:**

+Provisioning takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Alerting provisioning API](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).

-## Import alert rules
+### Provision alert rules

-Create or delete alert rules using provisioning files in your Grafana instance(s).
+Create or delete alert rules in your Grafana instance(s).

-1. Find the alert rule group in Grafana.
+1. Create an alert rule in Grafana.
-1. [Export](ref:export_alert_rules) and download a provisioning file for your alert rules.
+1. Use the [Alerting provisioning API](https://grafana.com/docs/grafana/latest/developers/http_api/alerting_provisioning/#route-get-alert-rule) to extract the alert rule.
-1. Copy the contents into a YAML or JSON configuration file and add it to the `provisioning/alerting` directory of the Grafana instance you want to import the alerting resources to.
+1. Copy the contents into a YAML or JSON configuration file in the default provisioning directory or in your configured directory.

    Example configuration files can be found below.

-1. Restart your Grafana instance (or reload the provisioned files using the Admin API).
+1. Ensure that your files are in the right directory on the node running the Grafana server, so that they deploy alongside your Grafana instance(s).
+1. Delete the alert rule in Grafana.

+   **Note:**

+   If you do not delete the alert rule, it will clash with the provisioned alert rule once uploaded.

 Here is an example of a configuration file for creating alert rules.